 The collection is very colourful and versatile, and well illustrates the sense of adventure of Mr. Mateschitz.
 At the same time, it is not bound by corporate identity to remain cold and technical, like some of the premium luxury brand’s factory museums.
 Solicitors of culinary specialties are awaited by the Ikarus, a Michelin star restaurant that invites a new star chef every month to establish his/her own menu.

 Nevertheless, the prices are in line with the quality and could easily explode the original budget originally allotted to my road trip, so I settled with the Mayday bar in the first floor for a quick treat (and a few more pictures) and made my way to the last stop of the road trip.

-Porsche Fahrtraum: the private collection of the Porsche Family is the best-kept secret car museum
+The private collection of the Porsche Family is the best-kept secret car muse

 The private vault of Mr. Mateschitz with its ultramodern Hangar strikes a stark contrast to the simple Porsche building hiding smoothly in the picturesque lakeside landscape.

 In my first article on Drivetribe, I wrote about the collection already, which I described as the best-kept secret and the most child-friendly museum I have ever seen.